Home / Career Guides / Accounting Assistant

 In order to become an accounting assistant, you will need a combination of education, training, and experience.
 In this career guide section, we cover the steps you’ll need to take to achieve your goal:

-Once you have a bachelor’s degree, you can take some additional classes to earn certifications and add to your resume.
-There are certifications for accounting assistants that will prove that you have all the basic skills required to complete the job successfully.
-Here is a sample of some of the options available that you can take while looking for jobs:
+There are certifications to prove you have all the basic skills required to complete the job successfully.
+Here are some of the options available to take while looking for jobs:

-• Udemy offers a Financial Accounting course.
-It covers the basic accounting principles, like debits and credits, financial statements, and the difference between accrual accounting vs. cash accounting.
+- Udemy offers a Financial Accounting course.
+It covers basic accounting principles, such as debits and credits, financial statements, and the difference between accrual accounting and cash accounting.

-• Learn about bookkeeping and become certified with the Intuit Bookkeeping course from Coursera.
-The certificate is to show your knowledge of bookkeeping fundamentals and get real hands-on practice with real-world scenarios.
+- Learn about bookkeeping and become certified with the Intuit Bookkeeping course from Coursera.
+The certificate shows your knowledge of bookkeeping fundamentals and provides hands-on practice with real-world scenarios.

-• The Fundamentals of Accounting Specialization course from Coursera is an option to learn more about the “language of business.”
-Accounting is important to understand for anyone in business because it allows you to understand how a business is performing.
+- The Fundamentals of Accounting Specialization course from Coursera is an option to learn more about the “language of business.”
+Accounting is an important aspect to understand for anyone in business.

-• Accounting for Decision Making is a course that will provide information and tools to help you answer two important business questions, “what do I have?” and “How did I do over time?”
+- Accounting for Decision Making is a course that provides information and tools to help you answer two important business questions: “What do I have?” and “How did I do over time?”
 This course will help you have more productive conversations in a business environment and highlight the importance of accounting when making decisions.

 Start applying for entry-level accounting positions at companies that interest you.
-The jobs are typically listed on job search engines or job boards.
-Take to your faculty advisors in college as well to see if they have any connections for internships or accounting assistant jobs that you can apply for to get started.
+They are typically listed on job search engines or job boards.
+Talk to your faculty advisors in college as well to see if they have any connections for internships or jobs that you can apply for to get started.

-Step 4: Continue your education and get certified
+Step 3: Continue your education and become certified

 Once you’ve started your career and are ready to move up and learn more, consider getting certified in one of the standard accounting certifications or continue your college education and pursue a master’s degree.

-• Certified Public Accountant (CPA) – A CPA must take a licensure exam; each state’s requirements vary.
+- Certified Public Accountant (CPA)—A CPA must take a licensure exam, and each state’s requirements vary.
 However, most candidates need a bachelor’s or master’s degree in accounting.

 How much do accounting assistants make?